MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 1. Refresh the page
 1. Expected: The save button and print button is on the toolbar again

-#### Toggle Allow External Drop

-Test that enables or disables dragging and dropping files into webview.

-1. Launch the sample app.
-1. Drag and drop a file(e.g. txt file) into the sample app
-1. Expected: A new window with this text file opened is launched
-1. Go to `Settings -> Toggle Allow External Drop`
-1. Drag and drop the file into the sample app again
-1. Expected: The drag and drop action is disabled and no new window is launched
-1. Go to `Settings -> Toggle Allow External Drop`
-1. Drag and drop the file into the sample app again
-1. Expected: A new window with this text file opened is launched

 ### View

 #### Toggle Visibility